 West Cornwall · TR18

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Gulval, that work is shaped by the place itself — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward granite churchyard cottages and Georgian rectory-era houses.
+Gulval sits in West Cornwall, and that geography ends up in the drawings — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward modern infill on field-edge plots and Georgian rectory-era houses.

 - Conservation Area